Colleges by Location

 Overall, Lehigh University provides a dynamic and intellectually stimulating environment for students to grow academically, personally, and professionally.
 With its rigorous academic programs, commitment to innovation, and supportive community, Lehigh prepares its graduates to become leaders, critical thinkers, and global citizens in their chosen fields.

-Located in Bethlehem, PA and set in a suburban environment, Lehigh University is a private university.
+Lehigh University is a private university located in Bethlehem, PA and set in a suburban environment.
 This institution follows a semester-based calendar.
-It has an acceptance rate of 29%.
-The freshman retention rate at Lehigh University is 93% and the six-year graduation rate is 89%.
+It has an acceptance rate of 25%.
+The freshman retention rate at Lehigh University is 93.7% and the six-year graduation rate is 88%.

-For freshmen, the application deadline for this school is January 15.
-The transfer application deadline is November 11.
+For freshmen, the application deadline for this school is January 20.
+For transfer students, the application deadline is November 11.

-To find out more about what Lehigh University has to offer to its students, read on for the latest data reported by this school.
+Read more about what Lehigh University has to offer based on the most recent data this institution has reported.

 Quick Facts